mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

-- number starts with ne-
 - Can split "none" into "n one " to split up long sequences
 - Adds more context, makes the assumption that the strings of digits represent numeric values
-- number ends with -n

 Examples: